lebriggs/laura_website_2/content/talk/contractcheating/index.md

 ---
 title: "Contract Cheating"
 subtitle: "Insights From A Dice Proabability Question"
-excerpt: "Remember the time before AI, when contract cheating was a major concern in universities?
+excerpt: "Remember the time before AI, when contract cheating was a major concern for universities?
 Here's my hot take on the issue."
 date: 2023-01-16
 date_end: ""
 featured: false